jacobparis/12-factor-dev/public/dev-prod-parity.md

 - and development versions of [backing services](backing-services)

 Developers should prefer shorter cycle times between development and deployment, integrating their contributions into the codebase as frequently as possible.
 Workflows such as Test Driven Development encourage this.
 The longer a development branch lives, the more it diverges from the expectations of the production environment.

+Continuous development forbids the use of heuristics to determine an application's environment.

+For example, a developer should not assume they are in a development environment because a hostname is `localhost`, nor should they assume they are in a production environment because the hostname is not `localhost`.